2. Installing OpenFAST

 2.2.3.
 Build your own images

 You can also build your own custom images using our Dockerfile or base your images on ours.
-See here for more information on this.
+See the Docker readme for more information on this.

 To compile from source code, the NREL OpenFAST team has developed an approach that uses CMake to generate build files for all platforms.
 Currently, CMake support for Visual Studio while doing active development is not well supported, so OpenFAST maintains a Visual Studio Solution giving Windows developers another option for writing code, compiling and debugging in a streamlined manner.
 See Visual Studio Solution for Windows for more information.
 If Visual Studio is not a requirement in Windows development, CMake is adequate.
 Background on CMake is given in Understanding CMake, and procedures for configuring and compiling are given in CMake with Make for Linux/macOS and CMake with Visual Studio for Windows.